tartley/tartley.github.io/posts/new-laptop-time.md

     * i9 Slightly faster, more parallel cores.
 * A single or double digit generation, eg the latest is "12".
-* An SKU, eg the "700" above, a three or four digit number which roughly corresponds to the featureset or performance - larger is better.
+* An SKU, eg the "700" above, a three or four digit number which roughly corresponds to the feature-set or performance - larger is better.
 These are only comparable within a single generation, they adopt wildly different conventions in different generations.
 * A single or double letter suffix, eg "H" for "high performance", taken from